-Going forward we want to strengthen our CSR activities to improve our social reputation and trust, and realize our corporate motto, corporate philosophy, and management guidelines.
+In fiscal 2022, we newly established ESG Promotion Office and work to strengthen our ESG activities in order to further improve our social reputation and trust, and to realize our company motto, corporate philosophy, and management philosophy.

-CSR promotion system
+ESG promotion system

-CSR/ESG Activities Report
+ESG Activities Report

-Links to pages introducing our various CSR activities are provided.
-Please click banner of the CSR activity you wish to view.
+Links to pages introducing our various ESG activities are provided.
+Please click banner of the ESG activity you wish to view.